 A Landmark Case

-Talcum powder lawyers for the victim in this case claim that over his 30 years of using the Johnson & Johnson baby powder, he was constantly breathing in asbestos particles.
+Talcum powder lawyers for the injured individual in this case claim that over his 30 years of using the Johnson & Johnson baby powder, he was constantly breathing in asbestos particles.
 This, in turn, resulted in him contracting mesothelioma, a deadly type of lung cancer.
-The Jury agreed with the victim and found Johnson & Johnson 70% responsible for his illness, and a division of Imerys, the French talc supplier, responsible for the remaining 30%.
+The Jury agreed with the injured individual and found Johnson & Johnson 70% responsible for his illness, and a division of Imerys, the French talc supplier, responsible for the remaining 30%.

 This was the first time J&J has been brought to trial in its home state of New Jersey.
 In fact, the trial was held just a mile away from the J&H headquarters.
 While the company is currently fighting thousands of lawsuits claiming that there’s a connection between its talc and ovarian cancer, this is the first case involving asbestos and mesothelioma to come to court.